HongyuHe/tcp-pong-game/README.md

-# cpp_socket
+# Chatroom

-## This repo contains small projects for Computer Networks course where ach branch represents a different version with special features.
+## This repo contains a series of small projects of Computer Networks course where each branch represents a different version with special features.